 Butterfly Weed (Milkweed)

-Butterfly Weed is a type of Milkweed known for its bright orange blooms.
+Butterfly Weed is a type of milkweed known for its bright orange blooms.
 These drought-tolerant flowers are also the host plants for monarch butterflies.

 Coneflower